 Interior designers like idea of maximizing space optimization, and they took it into service.
 If at first objects in loft sometimes didn’t even have ceilings, avoiding slopes of roofs, and set of amenities you can limit to toilet and bath, today this characteristic style offers unimaginable number of the most diverse and original solutions!

 If we talk about external visual component, repair in loft style implies artistic concept, most reminiscent of industrial or storage room.
 It’s like untreated walls, huge windows, sometimes at full height, presence of various pipes, beams, communications and so on.

-Very suitable in such interior is variety of beams and not masked auxiliary structures.
-Bottom and top are lighter colors, but walls, basically, have color of brick or rough plaster.
+Very suitable in such interior is a variety of beams and not masked auxiliary structures.
+Bottom and top are lighter colors, but walls, basically, have the color of brick or rough plaster.

 Loft style room: zoning and planning

 However, use of structures, textures and color solutions is by no means only difference of this style from most others.
 One of main features of loft style room is almost complete absence of partitions, doors, and walls.
 Of course, in addition to load-bearing and perimeter-forming rooms!

 Thus, designers form a single space where there is no clear separation between residential and, for example, dining areas.
 Only thing that naturally requires separate zoning is isolation of the bathroom.

 But here again canons require as much as possible veiled presence of this zone, partitions and doors should be as much as possible disguised.
 Y